 Recently I rediscovered the mid-2000s version of Battlestar Galactica.
 Not only did it reboot some nostalgia for older TV shows, but it reignited my appreciation for how good they were in the decades before streaming services.
 Here’s my five of the shows I was once in love with … and for good reason.

-One of those amazing TV shows (like Timeless and Jericho) cut short well before its time.
-Earth 2 featured a seriously good cast (Tim Curry as the sneaky bad guy, for heaven’s sakes!!) and some magnificent aliens you fell quickly in love with.
-I know there are novels out there that cap it off and give it some completion but I still hope this colonisation adventure gets a reboot and a serious chance to develop properly.
+One of those amazing TV shows cut short well before its time (like Timeless and Jericho).
+Earth 2 featured a seriously good cast (Tim Curry as the sneaky bad guy, for heaven’s sakes!!) … and some magnificent aliens you fell quickly in love with.
+I know there are novels out there that capped the long story off and gave it closure, but I still hope this colonisation adventure gets a serious reboot some time in future.

 Space: Above and Beyond